India set to implement citizenship law that excludes Muslims - ExBulletin

 India set to implement citizenship law that excludes Muslims

-NEW DELHI (AP) Prime Minister Narendra Modis' government on Monday announced the rules to be implemented a 2019 citizenship law this excludes Muslims, a few weeks before the Hindu nationalist leader seeks a third term.
+Prime Minister Narendra Modi's government today announced rules to implement a 2019 citizenship law that excludes Muslims, weeks before the Hindu nationalist leader seeks a third term.

-The Citizenship Amendment Act provides a fast track to naturalization for Hindus, Parsis, Sikhs, Buddhists, Jains and Christians who have fled Afghanistan, Bangladesh and Pakistan to India at Hindu majority before December 31, 2014.
-The law excludes Muslims, who are a majority in all three countries.
+The law excludes Muslims, who constitute the majority in all three countries.

 The law was approved by India's Parliament in 2019, but Modi's government delayed its implementation after deadly protests erupted in the capital New Delhi and elsewhere.
 Dozens of people were killed during the days of clashes.